 The keys to managing pain and stiffness from osteoarthritis (the degenerating motion segments) are to get an accurate diagnosis of what is the underlying cause of the pain and proactively start treatment.

 Most people over the age of 40 will have signs of degeneration in the spine; however, not all of these people will have pain or other symptoms.
 To correctly treat the patient's pain, it is critical to first identify the actual underlying cause of the patient's pain.

 For example, the patient may have a degenerative disc and bone spurs, but it is the osteoarthritis in the facet joints that is causing the patient's pain on motion.
 In this case, it would not be necessary to treat the degenerative disc or bone spurs, but rather just to focus on alleviating the pain originating from the arthritic facet joints.

 The best proactive treatment to help manage symptoms from osteoarthritis is an active exercise program that emphasizes stretching.

 - Read more: Stretching for Back Pain Relief

 Stretching the hip muscles, back joints, and hamstrings on a daily basis helps maintain the motion of the spine.
 Many patients will feel better in an active yoga or pilates program, or other gentle exercise program.
 Keeping the joints mobile will help them stay healthy.

 Spinal arthritis can occur in any part of the spine.
 This article focuses in particular on osteoarthritis in the low back (lumbar spine), rather than cervical osteoarthritis (arthritis in the neck) or other areas of osteoarthritis.

-- For in-depth articles on osteoarthritis treatments, see Osteoarthritis Treatments on Arthritis-health.com.
+- For more in-depth information, see Osteoarthritis Treatments on Arthritis-health.com